Mazdaratti/AWS_Labs/VPC_Basics_5_NLB/README.md

 ---

-Great, Andrey — let’s begin with the Terraform layout and module structure for your **Network Load Balancer (NLB) Lab**.

-Below is the section you can directly add to your `README.md` under the **Terraform Implementation** part:

----

 ## 🧱 Terraform Project Structure – NLB Lab

 This Terraform project mirrors the manual setup of a **Network Load Balancer architecture** with private EC2 instances.
 It follows **modular best practices**, promoting reuse and maintainability.